MyThemeShopTeam/wp-real-estate/readme.txt

 A robust, flexible framework & template system gives you full control over every aspect of your real estate website, so you can customize it to fit your needs.

 Easily override the default HTML template files by including them into your own theme.

 The template system used is very similar to the WooCommerce template system, so if you have used that before, this will be a breeze.

 == Changelog ==

+= v1.1.4 (Apr 25, 2018) =
+* Minor code improvements

 = v1.1.3 (Feb 23, 2018) =
 * Updated cmb2 library to make it compatible with PHP v7.2